UW-Hydro/VIC/docs/Documentation/BasinDelineation.md

 *   `gridascii` exports grid files into ascii files
 *   Create a buffer for a grid: `outgrid = EXPAND (grid, # of cell desired for the buffer, LIST , value1, value2, value3, etc.)`
 *   Look at the help for this command for mode detaild.
 In particular, one can use FILE instead of LIST
-*   `CON` in the grid menu: it transforms a value by another one using a conditionnal statement: `outfile = con (isnull(infile),0,infile)` for example to change -9999 into 0 in a maskfile
+*   `CON` in the grid menu: it transforms a value by another one using a conditional statement: `outfile = con (isnull(infile),0,infile)` for example to change -9999 into 0 in a maskfile
 *   Note that Arcview reads grid files and coverages.
 It is easier to transform the projection in Arc/Info than in Arcview, (I found anyway, especially for large files)
 *   [http://gis.washington.edu/phurvitz/arc_lms/](http://gis.washington.edu/phurvitz/arc_lms/) has help for GIS Spatial Analyst and aml language